 Your visitors didn’t get to your site by magic.
 They got there from one of your ads, from a search engine or from a referral.
 Does the copy on your home pages and landing pages pick up where your ads started?
 Does your “Title” and “Meta Description,” which the search engines display on their results page match the copy on the page itself?
 If not, you are breaking what the Eisenberg brothers call the “Scent Trail.”

 At each step of their journey to and through your site, there should be something familiar, something related to the previous step.
 Nothing provides scent better than headings and copy that draws on a common thing.
 Images and color are also affective, but that’s another article.

-One of the most expensive mistakes is made in pay-per-click (PPC) advertising on search engines.
-If you offer a discount in your PPC ad, the page they come to should have the discount clearly visible.
+One of the most expensive mistakes is made in pay-per-click (PPC) or Google Ads advertising on search engines.
+If you offer a discount in your PPC ad, the page they come to or landing page should have the discount clearly visible.
 Too often, great offers in ads are defeated when the visitor is taken to your homepage, on which the specific discount cannot be found.